ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Finder ID - the unique ID that represents this finder in the system
   * Array of protocols supported, with each defining:
     * Transport - a string describing the type of transport supported
-    * SRV record [or pre-resolved comma separated IP:port pair locations] - for example for "rudp/udp" SRV lookup type is _finder._udp.domain.com
+    * host record [or pre-resolved comma separated IP:port pair locations] - for example for "multiplexed-json/tcp" lookup type is SRV with _finder._tcp.domain.com
   * Public key for the finder - Can be either the full X.509 certificate or a key name lookup for certificates returned from the certificate server
-  * Weight / priority - default values for SRV like weight/priority when SRV entry is pre-resolved IP:port pairs
+  * Weight / priority - default values for SRV like weight / priority when SRV entry is pre-resolved IP:port pairs
   * Geographic region ID - (optional) each server belongs to a logical geographic region (clients can organize servers into geographic regions for fail over reasons)
   * Created - the epoch when the finder registered itself to the Bootstrapped Finder service.
 A finder with the same ID but a newer created date should replace an existing finder with the same ID.
   * Expires - the epoch when this finder information should be discarded and a new finder fetched to replace the existing one.
 There is no guarantee the finder will remain online for this period of time as this is a recommendation only.
 Should initiated communication to a finder server fail, the finder information might be considered no longer valid as the finder server might be gone.